JamzTyson/Rock_Scissors_Paper_tiny/README.md

 python3 play.py
 ```

-You will be prompted to enter your name, and then you can start playing the
+You will be prompted to enter 'Rock', 'Scissors' or 'Paper' to select your
-game.
-Enter 'Rock', 'Scissors' or 'Paper' to select your move, or press 'Q'
+move, or press 'Q' to quit.
-to quit.
 Input is case-insensitive.

 ## License

 This project is licensed under the MIT License -
-see the LICENSE.md file for details.
+see the [LICENSE](LICENSE) file for details.